BibTeX: Reimplementations

 A complete reimplementation.
 "It redesigns the way in which LaTeX interacts with BibTeX at a fairly fundamental level.
 With biblatex, BibTeX is only used to sort the bibliography and to generate labels.
 Instead of being implemented in BibTeX's style files, the formatting of the bibliography is entirely controlled by TeX macros."
 It uses the bibliography processing program Biber and offers full Unicode and theming support.
-BibLaTeX comes with a new file format specification that uses the same syntax as the BibTeX file format but with more and different bibliographic entry types and field types.
+BibLaTeX comes with a new file format specification that uses the same syntax as the BibTeX file format but with more and different bibliographic entry types and field types, with aliases to the BibTeX types for some backward compatibility.